 Air Force ROTC Learning Community

 Cadets in the Air Force ROTC program find that the Air Force ROTC Learning Community is an ideal opportunity to make friends quickly and form strong bonds with other cadets while still being part of the diverse community.
-Living with other ROTC cadets allows students to share common experiences in and out of the classroom.
+Community members have the option to live with other ROTC cadets in McDonald Hall, which allows members to share common experiences in and out of the classroom.

 Residential Requirement | Students who are members of Air Force ROTC are not required to live within the community but it is an added benefit to the program.
 To be considered a part of the Learning Community you must live in one of the rooms in McDonald Hall.
 The 24 first-year students who choose to live within the community must select a roommate who is also a member of the Air Force ROTC Learning Community.